The Marvel Cinematic Universe is bursting with girl power at the moment, as numerous female superheroes have headlined movies and television series.

 8. Cassie Lang

 Cassie Lang is the daughter of Scott Lang, AKA Ant-Man, in the MCU.
 So far in the franchise, she's been played by Abby Ryder Fortson in 2015's Ant-Man and 2018's Ant-Man and the Wasp, and Emma Fuhrmann in 2019's Avengers: Endgame.
-She hasn't appeared in superhero form yet, but she'll don a suit similar to her father's in 2023's Ant-Man and the Wasp: Quantumania, where Kathryn Newton will play her.
+She finally appeared in superhero form in 2023's Ant-Man and the Wasp: Quantumania, played by Kathryn Newton.

 It's unknown whether Lang will adopt the name Stature or Stinger in the MCU, as she has in the comic books, or something else entirely.
 It is, however, a certainty that she'll become a superhero in the franchise.

 In the comic books, Cassie Lang as Stature became a member of A-Force during the “Secret Wars” storyline, so there's every chance the MCU could adapt that concept.